livecode/livecode/docs/contributing_to_docs.md

 **Sign the CLA if you haven't already**

-Go to the list of pull requests and click on the the link to your pull request.
+Go to the list of pull requests and click on the link to your pull request.
 If you have not signed the Contributor's Agreement, livecode-vulcan will have commented (or will soon!) to ask you to:
 1. Sign the LiveCode CLA